 Identifying Heroin By Look, Smell, Paraphernalia, And Slang Names

-Part of the heroin identification process requires knowledge of the packaging that the drug is often hidden in.
+Part of the heroin identification process requires knowledge of the packaging in which the drug is often hidden.
 The most common method of concealing heroin is to wrap it up in aluminum foil before putting it into little plastic bags.

 But drug smugglers, which are commonly called “mules,” may also fill up empty capsules or balloons with the substance so they can swallow them.
 Once they get into the United States, the capsules or balloons are collected after they pass out of the body.